varunmedi/varunmedi/README.md

 ### About Me

 My journey with technology began with a fascination for how digital products shape our world.
-As a **first-generation software engineer**, I've built scalable solutions across industries—from fintech and automotive to education and real estate—driven by a passion for impactful, user-centric applications.
+As a first-generation software engineer, I've built scalable solutions across industries, from fintech and automotive to education and real estate, driven by a passion for impactful, user-centric applications.

 Currently, I’m pursuing my **Master’s in Computer Science** at the University of Illinois Springfield, focusing on AI, ML, and advanced backend systems, while building robust products as a Software Engineering Intern.